mgorav/semantic-data-catalog/README.md

 To perform similarity search and retrieval in a vector database, you need to use a **_query vector_** that represents your desired information or criteria.
 The query vector can be either derived from the same type of data as the stored vectors.
 Then, you need to use a similarity measure that calculates how close or distant two vectors are in the vector space.
-The similarity measure can be based on various metrics, such as cosine similarity, euclidean distance, hamming distance, jaccard index.
+The similarity measure can be based on various metrics, such as
+- cosine similarity
+- euclidean distance
+- hamming distance
+- jaccard index

-The result of the similarity search and retrieval is usually a ranked list of vectors that have the highest similarity scores with the query vector.
+_The result of the similarity search and retrieval is usually a ranked list of vectors that have the highest similarity scores with the query vector._
 You can then access the corresponding raw data associated with each vector from the original source or index.

 In 2023, there is a rising number of “vector databases” which are specifically built to store and search vector embeddings - some of the more popular ones include: